 Your subscription now appears in a Disabled state, and has reduced functionality until it's deleted.
-For more information about what you can expect when a paid Microsoft 365 for business subscription is canceled, see What happens to my data and access when my Microsoft 365 for business subscription ends?
+For information about what to expect when you cancel a paid Microsoft 365 for business subscription, see What happens to my data and access when my Microsoft 365 for business subscription ends?

-If you explicitly delete a subscription, then it skips the Expired and Disabled states and the SharePoint Online data and content, including OneDrive, is deleted immediately.
+If you explicitly delete a subscription, it skips the Expired and Disabled states and the SharePoint Online data and content, including OneDrive content, is deleted immediately.

 Save your data

 When the cancellation becomes effective, your users lose access to their data.
 Before you cancel the subscription, have them save their OneDrive for Business or SharePoint Online files to another location.
 Any customer data that you leave behind might be deleted after 30 days, and is deleted no later than 180 days after cancellation.